NVIDIA/framework-reproducibility/doc/d9m/tensorflow_status.md

 ## Introduction

-This page provides an up-to-date view of the status of GPU-related sources of nondeterminism in TensorFlow.
+This page intends to provides an up-to-date view of the status of GPU-related sources of nondeterminism in TensorFlow.
 This is almost exclusively focused on the determinsitic functionality of ops running on a GPU.

 For a broader view, see the [TensorFlow Determinism](./tensorflow.md) page.

+Note that I have a lot of updates, in a documentation queue, to make to this page.
+At the time you're reading this, the status of determinism in TensorFlow is probably better than what is documented below.
+I recommend starting by testing if your model operates deterministically.

 ## Summary